Marclimon45/HOF/README.md

 ### 1. Firebase Setup

-The Firebase configuration is already set up for "Xin's Hall of Fame" project:
+The Firebase configuration is already set up for "CPX Lab" project:

 - **Project ID**: xin-s-hall-of-fame
 - **Authentication**: Ready to be enabled